oscarlagatta/demo-js-algorithms/faang/section-07/section-07-00.md

 Depending on the context of the palindrome questions they might be three different solutions

+Challenge 1:

-Challenge: Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring case sensitivity.
+`Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring case sensitivity.
+`

-Step 1: verify the constraints (none for this case) Step 2: test cases
+Step 1: verify the constraints (as it's clear we don't need to do this) Step 2: test cases

-    'aabaa' => true
+    1. 'aabaa' => returns true
-    'aabbaa' => true
+    2. 'aabbaa' => returns true
-    'abc' => false, failed case
+    3. 'abc' => returns false, failed case
-    'a' => true, single character
+    4. 'a' => returns true, single character
-    '' => true, empty character
+    5. '' => returns true, empty character
-    'A man, a plan, a canal: Panama' => true
+    6. 'A man, a plan, a canal: Panama' => returns true

 Solution should return true or false.